 You never know when technology is going to fail on you, despite how carefully planned you’ve tried to be, so remember to plan for failure.
 That means exchanging email addresses, skype usernames and most importantly, phone numbers.
 Make sure you are able to set your interview session up near the internet modem to maximise the chances of an uninterrupted connection.
 Once you know you have your back up, you can focus on the details.

 Video interview top tip number 2: Dress code commitment

 Don’t think just because you are on video, the interviewer will only see your top half.
-Like comedy newsreaders, you might imagine you could get away with wearing casual trousers, pyjama bottoms or just underwear... and think why not?
+Like comedy newsreaders, you might imagine you could get away with wearing casual trousers or pyjama bottoms ... and think why not?
 But not only could that be risky in terms of being seen, but getting dressed up, head to toe for an interview is also important to get you in the right mind-set.

-I got up early that morning, like I would if I were physically going to the interview, and got dressed (with my limited holiday wardrobe) for my interview.
+I got up early that morning, like I would if I were physically going to the interview, and got dressed for my interview.
 This helps get you focused on being and feeling professional.
 To make your best impression, feeling the part and dressing the part will help you feel ready to achieve.